reprise5/osrs_nmz_timer/README.md

 seconds = PPointsTable[lvlComboBox.getSelectedIndex()];
 seconds = (int)((seconds * DEPLETION_CONST) * 2);
 ```
-Do a lookup in the `ppointsTable` array using the index the `lvlComboBox` was set to.  save the value to seconds.
+Performing a lookup in the `ppointsTable` array using the selected index of `lvlComboBox`.
+Save the value to seconds,
-Then, multiply the seconds by the drainage constant, and cast to an int. (since the drainage constant is a double.)
+Then multiply the seconds by the drainage constant, and cast to an int. (since the drainage constant is a double.)
 If there are TWO doses of potion being used, the procedure is the same, only perform the calculation with the constant first,
 then multiply it by 2.

 ### Drainage Constant

-The drainage constant is the average amount of seconds it takes for one point of prayer to be drained.
+The drainage constant is the average amount of seconds it takes for one point of prayer to be drained with current boots.
 Since drainage is influenced by certain gear players wear (which offer prayer bonus), this does change the amount of time points are drained.
-The constant used in this program is simply an average.
+The constant used in this program is calculated using the following equation:

-This Program is specifically designed to count down for Protection Prayers only [melee, Magic, Missiles].  the raw drainage constant with no items is 3: it takes 3 seconds to drain 1 point.

-Each point of Prayer bonus slows the drainage rate by 3.33%.  the equation is as follows:

 ```
 NewRate = RawRate * (1 + ( bonus / 30 ) )
 ```
+This Program is specifically designed to count down for Protection Prayers only [melee, Magic, Missiles].
+The raw drainage constant with no items is 3: it takes 3 seconds to drain 1 point, and each point of prayer bonus slows the drainage rate by 3.33%.

 **For example** , if the player's items gave them prayer bonus of +15, their drainage rate is slowed by 0.5 seconds.

 ```
 3 × (1 + (15/30) ) = newRate
 3 × (1 + 0.5) = 4.5
 ```
 the new constant would be 4.5, or one point drained every 4.5 seconds.

-This program Uses 3.45 as the constant, and does not account for an exact prayer bonus from items yet.
+This program can use 3.45 as a default constant if the equation is not being used.
+It is commented out.

 ### Bonus Tab
-In this tab you simply add the prayer bonus number you see on your character equipment screen, then tick the "use this Bonus" checkbox.
-Once you do, it will take the bonus and calculate the new Constant and factor it in and find the new amount of seconds to count down.  it will automatically switch tabs back to the main tab, and hit the calculate button for you.  you only need to hit GO (assuming you picked the right level before adding a bonus).
+In this tab, the user simply adds the prayer bonus number seen on the character equipment screen in-game.
+Ticking the "use this Bonus" checkbox checks the value's range and calculates a new constant and factor it into the new amount of seconds to count down for.
+It will automatically switch tabs back to the main tab and reset the clock. if the box is unchecked at any point, it assumes a prayer bonus of 0, and will switch back to the main tab, use 3 as a drainage constant, and reset the clock.

-Currently after 4 runs with a stopwatch and the program side by side:
+Currently after 3 runs with a stopwatch and the program side by side:

 | P Bonus | Const | Program secs | Actual |
 | :-----: |:-----:| :----------: | :----: |